A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 HHS publishes updated FPL numbers in mid-January each year.
 Agencies use this new amount soon thereafter (no later than April 1) to determine eligibility for Medicaid and CHIP.
 But the prior year’s FPL numbers continue to be used to determine eligibility for premium tax credits and cost-sharing reductions until open enrollment starts again in the fall.

-So for example, if a person applies for Medicaid in April 2023, their current household income would be compared with the 2023 FPL amount.
-But if they qualify for a special enrollment period and apply for an individual-market plan through the marketplace, the marketplace will compare their total projected 2023 household income (including what they’ve already earned in 2023 and what they expect to earn for the rest of the year) with the 2022 FPL amount for their household size.
+So for example, if a person applies for Medicaid in June 2025, their current household income at that point would be compared with the 2025 FPL amount.
+But if they qualify for a special enrollment period and apply for an individual-market plan through the marketplace, the marketplace will compare their total projected 2025 household income (including what they’ve already earned in 2025 and what they expect to earn for the rest of the year) with the 2024 FPL amount for their household size.

 When a consumer applies for a plan in the marketplace, the marketplace checks the applicant’s eligibility for Medicaid and CHIP eligibility first.
 If a person is eligible for Medicaid or CHIP, they are not eligible for premium subsidies for a marketplace plan.
 But assuming they’re not eligible for Medicaid or CHIP, the marketplace will then determine whether they’re eligible for premium subsidies, and if so, the size of the subsidy.

-The 2022 poverty level numbers, published in January, 2022, and are used to determine subsidy eligibility for 2023 coverage.
-For a single person in the continental United States, the 2022 federal poverty level is $13,590.
-For each additional person in the household, the federal poverty level increased by $4,720.
-(So for a household of three, for example, the 2022 federal poverty level is $23,030.)
+The 2024 FPL numbers, published in January 2024, are used to determine subsidy eligibility for 2025 Marketplace coverage.
+For a single person in the continental United States, the 2024 federal poverty level is $15,060.
+For each additional person in the household, the federal poverty level increases by $5,380.
+(So for a household of three, for example, the 2024 federal poverty level is $25,820.)

 The FPL numbers are higher in Alaska and Hawaii than they are in the rest of the United States.
 Both Alaska and Hawaii have expanded Medicaid eligibility under the ACA, so Medicaid is available to adults under the age of 65 if their household income doesn’t exceed 138% of FPL.
 Premium subsidy eligibility in both states starts above 138% of FPL, which is a different dollar amount in Alaska and Hawaii, since they have different federal poverty levels.

-The 2022 federal poverty level for a single person in Hawaii is $15,630, with an increase of $5,430 for each additional member of the household.
-For a single person in Alaska, it’s $16,990, with an increase of $5,900 for each additional person in the household.
-These numbers are used to determine subsidy eligibility for 2023 coverage, and Medicaid/CHIP eligibility until the states transition to the new 2023 numbers in early 2023.
+The 2024 FPL for a single person is $17,310 in Hawaii and $18,810 in Alaska.
+These numbers are used to determine Marketplace subsidy eligibility for 2025 coverage, and Medicaid/CHIP eligibility until the states transition to the new 2025 numbers in early 2025.

 The federal poverty thresholds were first introduced in 1965, based on the work of the Social Security Administration’s Mollie Orshansky.
 The amounts were tied to the bare minimum amount that people needed in order to have adequate food, with a multiplier used to account for other necessary expenses.
 Orshansky noted at the time that the poverty thresholds were a measure of the amount of income that would be inadequate for people to live, as opposed to a minimum adequate amount.